Litetoken/liteblockd/docs/API.rst

 wallet IDs
 ^^^^^^^^^^^

-An individual Bluejudywallet user needs a way to identify themselves to ``worldblockd`` for things like storing and retrieving their wallet preferences data, and more.
+An individual Bluejudywallet user needs a way to identify themselves to ``blueblockd`` for things like storing and retrieving their wallet preferences data, and more.

 For this purpose, we define the concept of a wallet ID, which is simply the user's Bluejudywallet 12-word password,